 It was noted that God having power and authority to create also has power and authority to destroy that which He creates.
 This was shown by the Flood (pre-Flood days of Noah).
 When humans become so evil, that every thought and imagination of the human mind and heart was only evil continually, God decided to destroy from the earth the humans He had created.
 To give life and take away life are both within God's authority.

-The mercy of God is identified concerning those caught up in a sinful nature condemned in God's Word; in speaking to King Solomon concerning Israel, He said: If my people, which are called by my name, shall humble themselves, and pray and seek my face, and turn from their wicked ways, then will I hear from heaven, and will forgive their sin, and will heal their land (2 Chronicles 7:14).
+The mercy of God is identified concerning those caught up in a sinful nature condemned in God's Word; in speaking to King Solomon, He said: If my people, which are called by my name, shall humble themselves, and pray and seek my face, and turn from their wicked ways, then will I hear from heaven, and will forgive their sin, and will heal their land (2 Chronicles 7:14).

 The core value of a nation lies within national righteousness versus national sin; with exaltation verses reproach and the ability to absorb and practice the life-giving message of salvation.

-The Apostle Paul in his promotion of the gospel message said: He (God) has appointed a day, in which he will judge the world in righteousness by that man whom he has ordained (the Lord Jesus Christ), whereof he has given assurance to all men, in that he has raised him from the dead.
-And when they (the men of Athens) heard of the resurrection of the dead, some mocked; and others said, we will hear again of this matter (Acts 17:31-32).
+The Apostle Paul in promotion of the gospel message said: He (God) has appointed a day, in which he will judge the world in righteousness by that man whom he has ordained (the Lord Jesus Christ), whereof he has given assurance to all men, in that he has raised him from the dead.
+And when they (men of Athens) heard of the resurrection of the dead, some mocked; and others said, we will hear again of this matter (Acts 17:31-32).

 The men of Athens had not completely rejected the message; for interest was created in the identifying "The Unknown God" proclaimed by the Apostle Paul.
 Another such proclamation, and a similar reaction, was in Paul's testifying of his conversion to Christ to King Agrippa, who responded with: Almost you persuade me to be a Christian (Acts 26:29).